The Dragon Chronicles – The Maidens

-The Dragon Chronicles – The Maidens (新天龍八部之天山童姥), also known as The Maidens of Heavenly Mountains, Semi-Gods and Semi-Devils, and The Dragon Chronicles – The Maidens of Heavenly Mountains, is a 1994 Hong Kong wuxia film loosely based on Louis Cha's novel Demi-Gods and Semi-Devils.
-The film's plot centers on the story of Hui-juk, one of the three protagonists of the novel.
-The film was directed by Andy Chin and starred Brigitte Lin, Gong Li, Sharla Cheung, Frankie Lam and Norman Chui.
+The Dragon Chronicles – The Maidens, also known as The Maidens of Heavenly Mountains, Semi-Gods and Semi-Devils, and The Dragon Chronicles – The Maidens of Heavenly Mountains, is a 1994 Hong Kong wuxia film adapted from the novel Demi-Gods and Semi-Devils by Jin Yong.
+The film was directed by Andy Chin, and starred Brigitte Lin, Gong Li, Sharla Cheung, Frankie Lam, and Norman Chui.